billglover/starling-cli/README.md

 A command line client for Starling Bank

-The commands listed below haven't yet been implemented.
-I'm currently experimenting with the command syntax that tries to represent common banking activities in an intuitive way.
+The following commands have been implemented and should work with Starling personal accounts.

 ```plain
 list transactions